 To achieve this, real-time performance will be required in all layers of the stack:

-- The network layer has to introduce bounded and controllable latencies.
-For example, in time-sensitive networks this implies a need for a higher-level controller highly integrated with the cloud orchestrator
+- Similarly, the network layer has to provide bounded and controllable communication latencies.
+For example, in time-sensitive networks this implies a need for a higher-level controller integrated with the cloud orchestrator

-- The data plane services, such as messaging and storage need to provide guarantees on latency bounds
+- Data plane services, such as messaging and storage services need to provide guarantees on latency bounds

-- The control plane services, e.g. scaling, resource management, have to be aware of the real-time requirements and to use appropriate real-time techniques.
+- The control plane services, e.g. scaling and resource management, have to be aware of the real-time requirements and to use appropriate real-time techniques.

 - Experiments and experiences with RT-cloud

 - Management and orchestration aspects, i.e., design and assign based on real-time requirements

 - Co-scheduling of virtual network and compute resources

 - Assurance in RT-cloud, deterministic scaling, fail-over, migration, etc